Luca-Melop/trainit/README.md

 This repo extends https://github.com/ZQZCalin/trainit.
 Instructions are available there.

 # New Functionality
-- implementation of various optimizers
+- implementation of more optimizers
-- cheating version for optimistic optimizers (POC)
+- cheating version for optimistic optimizers --> OFTRL (POC)
 - implementation of various hint methods for optimistic optimizers
 - gradient accumulation